andrea-berardi/data-structures/README.md

 ## Notes

-At the moment, as far as I can tell, the project is 100% bug-free and undefined behavior-free.
+Unless I'm missing something, the project is 100% free from:

+- :cyclone: Undefined Behaviors
+- :bug: Bugs
+- :sweat_drops: Memory Leaks

 The `CMakeLists.txt` (build file) ensures that debug builds have runtime sanity checks (provided by Clang) and the absence of warnings\*° hints that there aren't weird things going on.
 I have also run several checks with Cppcheck (a static analyzer) and everything seems to be compliant.
 The `DEBUG_MODE` flag on the code even allows performing additional correctness checks (it ensures the algorithms sort correctly by using an antagonist function).
 I have decided to keep it as a `const` flag to allow the compiler to better optimize the code when it is set to `false`.